 Sunnier days came for artisans, but the climate encouraged us to think practically, warmly, and beautifully.
 How much thought and time, how many patterns were knitted into these mittens?
 What could they signify to the person who wore them?

-Countless masterclasses, summer camps, seminars, and training trips have taken place in the last twenty years in Vidzeme and elsewhere.
+Countless masterclasses, summer camps, seminars, and training trips have taken place in the last twenty years, in Vidzeme and elsewhere.

 Today the Meet Your Master Artisan project is particularly relevant, as are masterclasses and participation in applied art exhibitions.

 Mazsalaca is a weaving town with its own history and stories.
 You can’t put a loom into your purse, but you can always find a place for your knitting in your bed, by the television, on a kitchen window ledge or out in the garden.
 You have to knit for your family and make gifts for your friends and relatives.
 It seems as if the women of Mazsalaca were born with the ability to knit.
-Everyone has their little secrets, but double-knit mittens are our common heritage.
+Everyone has their little secrets, but double-knit mittens are a common heritage.

 Double knitting is as time consuming as any other handicraft.
 Every mitten has its own story.
-Warmer winters are also having a certain effect since people wear mittens less frequently.
+Warmer winters are also having a certain effect, since people wear mittens less frequently.
 Despite climate change, northern Vidzeme has not relocated; the climate here is harsher and mittens are still necessary, so there is still a demand for them.

 Rasma Āboltiņa’s legacy encourages the knitters of Mazsalaca to continue planning and thinking about launching a Latvia-wide project to develop and consolidate double-knit mitten skills.

-The intangible cultural heritage inherited by the studio and the city from this Master knitter has brought joy and pride, as well as a sense of responsibility to develop and continue what she started.
+The intangible cultural heritage inherited by the studio and the city from this Master Knitter has brought joy and pride, as well as a sense of responsibility to develop and continue what she started.

 Read more